dorkru/Active-directory-attack-path-lab/README.md

 ## Attack Scenario:

-An attacker gains initial access to a domian machine and begins enumeration of Active Directory environment.
+An attacker gains initial access to a domain-joined machine and begins enumerating the Active Directory environment.
-Misconfigurations allow credential extraction through AS-REP roasting which leads to lateral movement and eventual domain compromise.
+Misconfigurations allow credential extraction through AS-REP roasting, which leads to lateral movement and eventual domain compromise.

 ## Detection opportunities: